Vyral/base-template/_posts/2023-07-12-breaking-the-cycle-of-poverty-how-oneworld-health-is-providing-healthcare-in-nicaragua.md

 {% include excerpt.html %}

 Did you know that **for every closing we oversee, we provide health care to 30 people** that are in need in underprivileged areas?
 We partner with OneWorld Health to support the healthcare needs of people in Uganda and Nicaragua.
-My family and I just returned from a mission trip to Nicaragua where we had a wonderful time working with OneWorld Health and a team of local Nicaraguan doctors and nurses to provide medical care.
+My family and I just returned from a mission trip to Nicaragua, where we had a wonderful time working with OneWorld Health and a team of local Nicaraguan doctors and nurses to provide medical care.

 {% include pullquote.html %}